-- 1. Please follow the installation instructions for your system first:
+- 1. Please follow the installation instructions for your system first up to installing Weblate:

 - Installing on Debian and Ubuntu

 - Installing on SUSE and openSUSE

 - Installing on RedHat, Fedora and CentOS

 - 2. Grab the latest Weblate sources using Git (or download a tarball and unpack that):